scollinselliott/eratosthenes/README.md

 already.

-At the core of `eratosthenes` is a Gibbs sampler, a common Markov Chain Monte Carlo (MCMC) techinque (Geman and Geman 1984,buck_bayesian_1996,lunn_bugs_2013).
+At the core of `eratosthenes` is a Gibbs sampler, a common Markov Chain Monte Carlo (MCMC) techinque (Geman and Geman 1984; Buck, Cavanagh, and Litton 1996; Lunn et al. 2013).
 Estimating marginal densities is accomplished by the function `gibbs_ad()`, which will yield samples for dates of deposition, production, and any absolute constraints themselves (that is, the density of that extrinsic date as impacted by all other events in the joint distribution).

 ### Input